 - Numbered and bulleted lists.

-HINT: Use the Image Accessibility Creator to describe alternate text. - The use of color is decorative and has enough contrast.
+- The use of color is decorative and has enough contrast.

 - Use Paste as Plain Text [ctrl+shift+V] to remove hidden code when copying from Word, websites, etc.

-- Use descriptive naming conventions.
+- Use descriptive naming conventions and link to these names.

 - Ensure hyperlinks are informative and describe context/purpose.
 Avoid “click here” or “link to.”